-11. Privacy
+M-9.
+Privacy

-Mediation sessions are private.
+Mediation sessions and related mediation communications are private proceedings.
 The parties and their representatives may attend mediation sessions.
 Other persons may attend only with the permission of the parties and with the consent of the mediator.

-12. Confidentiality
+M-10.
+Confidentiality

-Confidential information disclosed to a mediator by the parties or by witnesses in the course of the mediation shall not be divulged by the mediator.
-All records, reports, or other documents received by a mediator while serving in that capacity shall be confidential.
+Subject to applicable law or the parties' agreement, confidential information disclosed to a mediator by the parties or by other participants (witnesses) in the course of the mediation shall not be divulged by the mediator.
+The mediator shall maintain the confidentiality of all information obtained in the mediation, and all records, reports, or other documents received by a mediator while serving in that capacity shall be confidential.

 The mediator shall not be compelled to divulge such records or to testify in regard to the mediation in any adversary proceeding or judicial forum.

-The parties shall maintain the confidentiality of the mediation and shall not rely on, or introduce as evidence in any arbitral, judicial, or other proceeding:
+The parties shall maintain the confidentiality of the mediation and shall not rely on, or introduce as evidence in any arbitral, judicial, or other proceeding the following, unless agreed to by the parties or required by applicable law:

-- a. views expressed or suggestions made by another party with respect to a possible settlement of the dispute; - b. admissions made by another party in the course of the mediation proceedings; - c. proposals made or views expressed by the mediator; or - d. the fact that another party had or had not indicated willingness to accept a proposal for settlement made by the mediator.
+- i.
+Views expressed or suggestions made by a party or other participant with respect to a possible settlement of the dispute; - ii.
+Admissions made by a party or other participant in the course of the mediation proceedings; - iii.
+Proposals made or views expressed by the mediator; or iv.
+The fact that a party had or had not indicated willingness to accept a proposal for settlement made by the mediator.

-13. No Stenographic Record
+M-11.
+No Stenographic Record